Daughter in California house of horrors heard begging for help in 911 call

 The girl referred to her parents as "mother" and "father" because she said it was "more like the Bible days," he said.

-About two years ago, the mother found out the girl had been watching a Justin Bieber video, and started choking her and asked, "do you want to die?"
+About two years ago, the mother found out that the girl had been watching a Justin Bieber video, and started choking her and asked, "Do you want to die?"
 Campos said.

 The girl said she didn't want to die, but she feared she was about to as the choking continued.